sg893052/sonic-buildimage/L2/Reserved Vlan/Reserved Vlan range.md

   5) Migration/upgrade from feature unsupported release to feature supported release, having user vlans in default vlan range.
   6) Try no system vlan reserve with the vlan-id not matching the start of the range.

+# 5 Upgrade Scenario
+System upgrades from a release which does not have "Reserved VLAN" feature to a release with "Reserved VLAN" feature:
+- There is no user config in the default Reserved VLAN range.
+	- No action here.
+Also, the user will not be able to create any new VLAN's from the Reserved VLAN range
+- There is user config conflicting with default Reserved VLAN range.
+	- There will be warnings and syslog message that indicate that upon a migration to a future release, all user created config within the Reserved VLAN range will be deleted as part of migration.
+Also, all show commands will inform the user of any vlan usage within the current reserved vlan range and urge the user to move the use to a different vlan.